messense/dav-server-rs/README.md

 backend, so it can be used as a WEBDAV filesystem server, or just as a feature-complete HTTP server.

-NOTE: this crate uses futures 0.3 + async/await code internally, so it only works on Rust nightly (currently rustc 1.36.0-nightly (938d4ffe1 2019-04-27)).
-The external interface is futures 0.1 based though (might add 0.3 as well).
+NOTE: this crate uses futures 0.3 + async/await code internally, so it only works with Rust 1.39 and up.
+The external interface is still futures 0.1 + tokio 0.1 based though.

 ### Interface.